Travel document: Pet Travel Scheme

 The Pet Travel Scheme (PETS) is a system which allows animals to travel easily between member countries without undergoing quarantine.
 A pet passport is a document that officially records information related to a specific animal, as part of that procedure.
 The effect is to drastically speed up and simplify travel with and transport of animals between member countries, compared to previous procedures if the regulations are followed.
 On 1 October 2001, the European Union introduced the PETS scheme, under which animals from any member country may freely travel to any other member country on approved carriers.
-PETS was originally introduced for the benefit of animals entering or returning to the United Kingdom from other European Union countries, since historically the UK had very strong controls to safeguard against rabies including a compulsory six-month quarantine period on imports of many animals.
+PETS was originally introduced for the benefit of animals entering or returning to the United Kingdom from other European Union countries, since historically the United Kingdom had very strong controls to safeguard against rabies including a compulsory six-month quarantine period on imports of many animals.
 Over time the scheme has rolled out to other countries such as the United States, Canada, Australia, and New Zealand.

 The pet passport itself comes in multiple forms, sometimes a pink A4 sheet, sometimes a small blue booklet.
 It contains the microchip or the tattoo number of the animal, the certification that it has had a rabies vaccination, and needs to be signed by an officially approved veterinarian.
-A new style passport with laminated strips and additional security measures was introduced in the UK in December 2014.
+A new style passport with laminated strips and additional security measures was introduced in the United Kingdom in December 2014.
 Old style passports remain valid.
 The passport is not to be confused with a much smaller folder (sometimes purple coloured), routinely issued by vets, which records the complete vaccination history of the pet.